microbit-foundation/spec-universal-hex/docs/index.md

 - shall: mandatory feature
 - should: desired feature

-1. The fat-binary file shall flash correctly in a micro:bit v2 with any version of DAPLink shipped after P1 prototype
+1. The fat-binary file shall flash correctly in a micro:bit v2 with any version of DAPLink shipped after P2 prototypes
 2. The fat-binary file shall flash correctly on a micro:bit v1 with DAPLink v0241 or newer
 3. The fat-binary file should flash correctly on a micro:bit v1 with DAPLink v0234
 4. The fat-binary file flash time should be similar (+/- 10%) than the same microbit-v1-only hex file
-5. The v2 DAPLink interface shall also consume ‘standard’ hex and bin files for micro:bit v2 (eg produced by Mbed or other tools)
+5. The micro:bit v2 DAPLink interface shall also consume ‘standard’ hex and bin files for micro:bit v2 (eg produced by Mbed or other tools)

 ## DAPLink Interface Versions Shipped